Strobesstrobes

 • ✓A standard engagement runs five phases: reconnaissance, scanning, exploitation, post-exploitation, and reporting.

-• ✓Testers work in black box, gray box, or white box mode depending on how much access and information they get up front.
+• ✓Testers work in black box, gray box, or white box mode depending on how much access they get up front.

-• ✓Unlike a vulnerability scan, a pentest confirms which findings are actually exploitable and chains them to show real business impact.
+• ✓Unlike a vulnerability scan, a pentest confirms which findings are actually exploitable and chains them into real business impact.

 What is penetration testing?

-Penetration testing is the practice of attacking your own systems, with permission, to find and exploit security flaws the way a real adversary would.
-The goal isn't just to list vulnerabilities.
-It's to prove which ones an attacker can actually use, chain them together, and show the business impact (data theft, account takeover, lateral movement to a domain admin).
+Penetration testing is the practice of attacking your own systems, with written permission, to find and exploit security flaws the way a real adversary would.
+The deliverable is not a list of vulnerabilities.
+It is proof: which weaknesses an attacker can actually use, how they chain together, and what the business impact is (data theft, account takeover, lateral movement to Domain Admin).

 Engagements are always authorized and scoped in writing.
-Testing without explicit permission is a crime in most jurisdictions, which is why a rules-of-engagement document and a defined scope come first.
+Testing without explicit permission is a crime in most jurisdictions, which is why a signed rules-of-engagement document and a defined scope come first, before a single packet goes out.
+Get that wrong and the most damaging finding could be your own legal exposure.

 What are the types of penetration testing?

 The type of pentest is defined by the attack surface you point it at.
-Most programs run several over a year because each surface fails differently.
+Most programs run several over a year because each surface fails differently, and a tester who is excellent at web apps is not automatically strong on Active Directory or cloud IAM.

 • Network: external internet-facing hosts and internal segments.
-See our internal network penetration testing guide and network pentesting overview.
+See our internal network penetration testing guide.

-• Web application: injection, broken access control, and auth flaws, mapped to the OWASP Top 10.
+• Web application: injection, broken access control, and auth flaws mapped to the OWASP Top 10 and tested against the OWASP WSTG.

 • API: REST and GraphQL endpoints, tested against the OWASP API Top 10.
 Start with API penetration testing.